 The buzz step swing: some notes on swinging in folk dances - and how to teach dancers to swing!

 The key message here is that it is easily possible to remedy the poor standard of swinging that is found amongst so many English folk dancers, especially in small local clubs.
-Diagrams and photos are included - and comments are welcome.
+Diagrams and photos are included.

-Please note that diagrams and photos are hurried drafts - they will be improved as comments are collated during 2015.
+Please note that diagrams and photos are still hurried drafts.

 If you persevere in reading, you'll discover why two young girls caused me to look at their feet.
 What I saw prompted the creation of these webpages.

 The notes below are based on my own successful 'remedial' teaching of both adults and youngsters at Gittisham Folk Dance Club, at IVFDF and elsewhere.
 A few examples are given - it is easily possible to 'retrain' women who have been getting it wrong for years.
-Brief notes on other types of swinging will be added later.
 Men are probably as bad - but as yet I've not tried dancing as a woman to confirm this.
 And I'm not intending to do so any time soon!

 There are many 'swinging' steps used in folk dance - that is to say, there are many different ways to swing.
 Some methods can be selected at will by experienced dance partners.
 Most 'swinging' in modern ceilidh or contra dance as practised in the UK should use the 'default' or 'buzz step' swing.
 It is a move that all dancers should seek to perfect - if only because so many dancers (in the UK at least) will expect every swing to be of this type, unless it's a step-hop swing.
 Several hand and body holds can be used with a buzz step swing.
 I am concentrating just on the feet - because that is where most of the problems (and remedies) are centred.